The Elder Scrolls Adventures: Redguard: Development and release

 The game was in development for two and a half years.
 Redguard was the second of the three titles to be released, on November 14, 1998.
 With the inspiration of Tomb Raider, Prince of Persia, and the Ultima series, Bethesda was to create a new series of pure action-adventure games under The Elder Scrolls Adventures label.
 Players would talk to NPCs through keywords, use items to solve puzzles, and follow an "epic" storyline, while moving through dungeons, sword fights and chasms.
+Bethesda Softworks subsidiary XL Translab worked with the Redguard team to create over thirty minutes of animation for the game.

 With Redguard, the team focused its art time on achieving great detail in one particular area with the XnGine, creating the real-time 3D environments of the island and town of Stros M'Kai.
 Redguard did not offer the player the chance to create their own character.
 Instead, players would play the prefabricated "Cyrus the Redguard".

 Redguard runs in MS-DOS through the XnGine engine, but the CD-ROM shipped with the Windows-only InstallShield installation program, and features a software renderer as well as a hardware accelerated Glide renderer.
 The game's manual also included a section called the Pocket Guide to the Empire, in which details were given on all the provinces of the Empire during that Era.
 This guide is written from the point of view of an Imperial, and has several handwritten notices in it written by an anti-imperial.
 Lastly, in some distributions of the game, the map that was provided in the box was partially burnt to provide an additional level of verisimilitude.

 Early copies of Redguard also shipped with a comic book depicting the events that led up to Cyrus' adventure on Stros M'Kai.
 The comic is available for free download, via the official website.
-The main character Cyrus is referenced in The Elder Scrolls IV: Oblivion: in a song sung by the first mate of the ship, the Marie Elena.